TritonDataCenter/sdc-docker/docs/api/commands/create.md

     Create a new container

-      -a, --attach=[]            Attach to STDIN, STDOUT or STDERR --add-host=[]              Add a custom host-to-IP mapping (host:ip) -c, --cpu-shares=0         CPU shares (relative weight)
+      -a, --attach=[]                  Attach to STDIN, STDOUT or STDERR --add-host=[]                    Add a custom host-to-IP mapping (host:ip) --blkio-weight=0                 Block IO weight (relative weight)
+      -c, --cpu-shares=0               CPU shares (relative weight)
       --cap-add=[]                     Add Linux capabilities
       --cap-drop=[]                    Drop Linux capabilities
-      --cgroup-parent=""         Optional parent cgroup for the container --cidfile=""               Write the container ID to the file --cpuset-cpus=""           CPUs in which to allow execution (0-3, 0,1) --cpuset-mems=""           Memory nodes (MEMs) in which to allow execution (0-3, 0,1) --cpu-quota=0              Limit the CPU CFS (Completely Fair Scheduler) quota --device=[]                Add a host device to the container --dns=[]                   Set custom DNS servers
+      --cgroup-parent=""               Optional parent cgroup for the container --cidfile=""                     Write the container ID to the file --cpuset-cpus=""                 CPUs in which to allow execution (0-3, 0,1) --cpuset-mems=""                 Memory nodes (MEMs) in which to allow execution (0-3, 0,1) --cpu-period=0                   Limit the CPU CFS (Completely Fair Scheduler) period --cpu-quota=0                    Limit the CPU CFS (Completely Fair Scheduler) quota --device=[]                      Add a host device to the container --disable-content-trust=true     Skip image verification
+      --dns=[]                         Set custom DNS servers
       --dns-search=[]                  Set custom DNS search domains
       -e, --env=[]                     Set environment variables
       --entrypoint=""                  Overwrite the default ENTRYPOINT of the image --env-file=[]                    Read in a file of environment variables --expose=[]                      Expose a port or a range of ports -h, --hostname=""                Container host name
+      --help=false                     Print usage
       -i, --interactive=false          Keep STDIN open even if not attached --ipc=""                         IPC namespace to use
-      -l, --label=[]             Set metadata on the container (e.g., --label=com.example.key=value) --label-file=[]            Read in a line delimited file of labels --link=[]                  Add link to another container
+      --link=[]                        Add link to another container
       --log-driver=""                  Logging driver for container
+      --log-opt=[]                     Log driver specific options
       --lxc-conf=[]                    Add custom lxc options
-      -m, --memory=""            Memory limit
+      -l, --label=[]                   Set metadata on the container (e.g., --label=com.example.key=value) --label-file=[]                  Read in a file of labels (EOL delimited) -m, --memory=""                  Memory limit
       --mac-address=""                 Container MAC address (e.g. 92:d0:c6:0a:29:33)
-      --name=""                  Assign a name to the container --net="bridge"             Set the Network mode for the container -P, --publish-all=false    Publish all exposed ports to random ports -p, --publish=[]           Publish a container's port(s) to the host --privileged=false         Give extended privileges to this container --read-only=false          Mount the container's root filesystem as read only --restart="no"             Restart policy (no, on-failure[:max-retry], always)
+      --memory-swap=""                 Total memory (memory + swap), '-1' to disable swap --memory-swappiness=""           Tune a container's memory swappiness behavior.
+Accepts an integer between 0 and 100 --name=""                        Assign a name to the container --net="bridge"                   Set the Network mode for the container --oom-kill-disable=false         Whether to disable OOM Killer for the container or not -P, --publish-all=false          Publish all exposed ports to random ports -p, --publish=[]                 Publish a container's port(s) to the host --pid=""                         PID namespace to use
+      --privileged=false               Give extended privileges to this container --read-only=false                Mount the container's root filesystem as read only --restart="no"                   Restart policy (no, on-failure[:max-retry], always)
-      --security-opt=[]          Security options
+      --security-opt=[]                Security Options
       -t, --tty=false                  Allocate a pseudo-TTY
-      -u, --user=""              Username or UID
+      -u, --user=""                    Username or UID (format: <name|uid>[:<group|gid>]) --ulimit=[]                      Ulimit options
+      --uts=""                         UTS namespace to use
       -v, --volume=[]                  Bind mount a volume
       --volumes-from=[]                Mount volumes from the specified container(s) -w, --workdir=""                 Working directory inside the container

 The `docker create` command creates a writeable container layer over the specified image and prepares it for running the specified command.